VelociraptorCZE/GameNeat/readme.md

 ## GameObjectInstanceFactory

 - createInstance (gameObjectId: any): GameObject | undefined
-- removeInstance (instance: GameObject): void

-With GameObjectInstanceFactory you can either create new instance or destroy existing instance.
+With GameObjectInstanceFactory you can create a new instance.

 ```js
 const player = game.gameObjectFactory.createObject("player");